Plecostomus (Pelco) Care Guide: Species, Tank Setup, Tank Size, and Breeding

 Plecostomus fish or Pleco Fish

-The Plecostomus, from the Hypostomus Plecostomus family, are found in the rivers and streams of South America.
-There are over 150 different species of Pleco fish that can be found in all sizes and both peaceful and aggressive temperament.
+The Plecostomus, from the Hypostomus Plecostomus family, is found in the river streams of South America.
+They can be of all sizes and have peaceful and aggressive temperaments.

 How big do plecos get?